 - On a project-specific basis, supervise paralegals in connection with pending matters.

-- Consult with PM and LA on various matters.
+- Consult with AMREO and LA on various matters, including lease compliance, title matters, interpretation of lease terms, CAM issues and disputes, third-party requests, and resolution of issues with neighboring property owners.
 Draft appropriate documentation, conduct negotiations, and retain and supervise outside counsel when necessary.

-- Review, investigate, and document tenant mergers and acquisitions.
+- Review, investigate, and document tenant mergers and acquisitions; advise upper management and/or executives regarding same as necessary.

-- Draft and negotiate legal documents with third parties (e.g., property management agreements, contractor and vendor agreements, property compliance documents such as permits).
+- Draft and negotiate legal documents with third parties (e.g., property management agreements, contractor and vendor agreements, tax appeal forms, property compliance documents such as permits).

 - Review and process notices from governmental entities regarding zoning, public improvements and other property-related matters.